109 years ago, on 23 June 1912, a man was born who would profoundly shape our modern world. His name was Alan Turing.

 Manchester was a major centre of pioneering work in computing and the University’s department had moved straight on to developing Baby into the Manchester Mark 1.
 Working with local engineering company Ferranti, the team then continued to develop the Manchester Mark 1 into the Ferranti Mark 1, the world’s first commercially available computer.

 Turing was responsible for developing programming for the Ferranti Mark 1, helping users make the most of the new technology.
-A display specially added to the Top Secret exhibition’s run in Manchester contains parts of a Ferranti Mark 1 computer and a handbook with detailed instructions about how to program it.
+A display was added to the Top Secret exhibition’s run in Manchester to show parts of a Ferranti Mark 1 computer and a handbook with detailed instructions about how to program it.
 Alan Turing authored the first version of this manual.
-The second edition, which is the one we have on display, also contains information written by him.
+The second edition also contains information written by him.

 In 1951 an inaugural computing conference was held at Manchester University to celebrate the operation of the Mark 1.
-The conference was attended by a ‘who’s who’ of computing pioneers, including former Bletchley Park staff such as Turing and Max Newman The full guest list is on display in Top Secret; see if you can spot Turing’s name!
+The conference was attended by a ‘who’s who’ of computing pioneers, including former Bletchley Park staff such as Turing and Max Newman.

 Turing harnessed this new computing power for his own research into the mysteries of growth in biology.
 Using the computer, he investigated processes including pattern formation in animals and the development of embryos.
 He became fascinated by mathematical patterns in nature and developed a theory that the seeds in a sunflower head followed the Fibonacci sequence, where each digit is the sum of the two before.